honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 Mine was not a bad approach to begin with but I clearly confused myself with the partitioning. :( And it's just a bit creepy that my approach an choice of abbreviation seem to be exactly the same...
 I swear that was my own work. o___O

+### Puzzle 4—Tower of Hanoi

+* 3 Pegs
+* 8 Discs of different sizes stacked, from smallest to largest going from top to bottom, on one of the pegs

+Constraints:

+* Only move 1 disc at a time
+* Never a bigger disc on top of a smaller disc

 ## Questions

 ## Resources